If you’re not already using this platform for social media marketing, allow us to explain how to use Pinterest for business—and why it’s a good idea.

-To open them up as group boards, first invite biz friends who you know will only pin quality content and then you can edit the board description with group rules and how to apply.
+To open them up as group boards, first invite biz friends who you know will only pin quality content.
+Then you can edit the board description with group rules and how to apply.
 Include your email and instruct people to make the subject line “Pinterest Group Board Request.”

 From there don’t open your board up to just anyone who asks.
 Make sure that you check out their account and their own boards first to see what type of content they are pinning.
 If the content isn’t great, don’t assume they’ll make an exception for your boards.

 From there?
 Watch your boards populate themselves with great content.
-I do a sweep maybe once a month to make sure everyone is following the rules, and I'll remove anyone who isn’t.
+Do a sweep about once a month to make sure everyone is following the rules and remove anyone who isn’t.

 You can open up as many or as few boards as you’d like, but the more you open the quicker your account will grow.

-It’s fun to grow, but it’s even more fun to know how much your growing so you can pinpoint exactly what is working for you and your business.
+It’s fun to grow, but it’s even more fun to know how much you’re growing so you can pinpoint exactly what is working for you and your business.

 Think about it, if someone likes your pin, it could lead them directly to your sales page or lead magnet where they’ll enter their email address.

 As Melyssa says, “Pinterest is crazy effective at capturing new subscribers and putting them into your automatic sequence.”